 About 15 minutes before breakfast and 2-3 hours after taking antibiotics.

 If possible, tart taking probiotics before you start with antibiotics; this will prepare your gut.
 And continue taking probiotics long after you have stopped taking antibiotics.
 This is one of the best ways to combat the onslaught of antibiotics on your stomach.

-Do I need probiotics even if I feel well and have no serious health problems?
+Do I need additional probiotics even if have no serious health problems?

 In addition, it is obvious that preventing disease is far better that treating a condition that has already developed.
 A growing body or research show that probiotics can prevent many health problems from developing in the first place.